jatupan1989/boomjum1989/The-matrix-scope.md

 ### Global scope

 The global scope is identified with the `∗` glyph.

-A rule in global scope will apply to any web site, except where a narrower scope exists for that site.
+Rules in global scope will apply to any web site, except where a narrower scope exists for that site.

 ### Domain-level scope